-Although this second record by BoySetsFire does contain their best-known song, Rookie, it never got the dues it deserved – much like band itself.
+Although this second record by BoySetsFire does contain their best-known song, Rookie, the LP as a whole never got the dues it deserved – much like band.
 A surge of emotionally-charged post-hardcore, After The Eulogy’s songs explored the intensely personal subjects within a political framework that reflected the band’s extremely radical, left-wing and anti-capitalist worldview.
 Think Rage Against The Machine’s Killing In The Name is an angry song?
-It’s nothing compared to this album’s title track – just listen to the way vocalist Nathan Gray spits out the questions ‘Where’s your anger?
+It’s nothing compared to this album’s title-track – just listen to the way vocalist Nathan Gray spits out the questions ‘Where’s your anger?
 Where’s your fucking rage?’ in a brutal call-to-arms for revolutions.
 Yet there’s tenderness and fragility here, too – and the way the two combine makes After The Eulogy one of the most formidable records of its time.

 Broadway Calls – Broadway Calls (2007)

-Formed in 2005, Oregon’s Broadway Calls have only released three full-length albums in their time, but their intelligent and catchy pop-punk is some of the very best out there.
+Put simply: Broadway Calls’ intelligent and catchy pop-punk is some of the very best out there.
 Green Day’s Billie Joe Armstrong thought so, too – his label Adeline re-released this debut record the year after it first came out.
 Full of lyrically astute sing-alongs – not to mention a great cover of The Smith’s A Rush And A Push And The Land Is Ours – this album details the arduous nature of life as a touring band, but also widens its focus to make shrewd and perceptive observations about the world at large.
 It remains a fresh and invigorating record that’s a million miles away from the musically predictable and lyrically vacuous route pop-punk bands so often take.